lix-project/lix-website/content/team.md

   He currently possess stakes in the cooperative in minority and may be involved in IT strategic decisions.
   **Should a governance decision involving these or any other financial ties arise, raitobezarius will recuse himself from decision-making.**

+- **rootile** works at an IT-Consulting company, who extensively use Nix for internal tooling.
+  **Should a governance decision involving these or any other financial ties aries, rootile will recuse themselves from the relevant decision-making.**

 <br />